Duke Energy Ohio's electric security plan IV

 - The Regulatory Mandates Rider would recover the operations and maintenance expenses resulting from federal, state or Commission mandates that are not otherwise recovered in base rates or other riders.

 - The Incentive Rate Making Mechanism Rider would provide a credit or charge to customers based on an earnings range and the company’s actual earnings.

 - The Electric Service Reliability Rider would recover incremental vegetation management expenses, including incremental operations and maintenance expenses since Jan.
 1, 2017.

-In this application Duke has also proposed the modification of several current riders, the elimination of two and the extension of Rider PSR beyond May 31, 2018.
+In this application Duke proposed the modification of several current riders, the elimination of two and the extension of Rider Price Stabilization Rider (PSR) beyond May 31, 2018.